 Before installing the software, please make sure your Pi is up to date with sudo apt-get update and sudo apt-get upgrade.

-I also recommend that you use a freshly wiped Pi with the latest version of Raspbian Jesse.
+I also recommend that you use a freshly wiped Pi with the latest version of Raspbian.
 It comes pre-loaded with many of the libraries used in the tutorial.

 Next sudo raspi-config is used from a terminal to open the Raspberry Pi software configuration tool.